DSU-Digital-Sound-Design/f-25-dad-424-sound-design-for-games/content/lectures/week-11/fmod-namespaces/index.md

 - Shorten commands by declaring the required namespaces at the top.
 - Easily navigate Unity and FMOD codebases for game audio development.

-Try reviewing your own scripts and adding relevant namespaces to the top—see how much this streamlines your workflow!